The top 3 factors deterring potential home buyers (and how to conquer them)

 For example, the greater your debt, the tighter your cash flow (which means less money available to save for a down payment).
 Every time interest rates go up, that debt load becomes even more expensive to carry.
 Rising rates can also lessen the amount of mortgage you qualify for, once you’ve factored in the mortgage stress test (which measures the amount you qualify for against the Bank of Canada benchmark interest rate).

-Many Canadians remain perpetually in debt because they don’t chart a course for getting out of it.
-Education members know this firsthand: according to Educators’ Financial Kickstart Challenge 54% of your peers have been sitting on non-mortgage debt over the past several years.
-That debt could have been paid down (or paid off) by now, with help from a financial specialist and a well-crafted plan.
+The reason many Canadians remain perpetually in debt is because they don’t chart a course for getting themselves out of it—and education members seem to know about this all too well.
+According to the Educators Financial Kickstart Challenge, 54% of your peers have been sitting on non-mortgage debt over the past several years.
+That debt could have been paid down (or paid off) by now with a little guidance from a financial specialist and a well-crafted plan.

-Your plan should include a realistic timeline and budget.
+In order for your plan to be successful, it should include a realistic timeline and budget.